SAP/ui5-webcomponents/docs/4-development/05-events.md

     onNativeInputChange(e) {
         this.value = e.target.value;
-        this.fireEvent("change");
+        this.fireDecoratorEvent("change"); // or this.fireEvent("change");
     }
 }
 ```

-**Note:** By default, the `fireEvent` method returns a boolean value that helps you understand whether the event was canceled (i.e., if the `preventDefault` method was called).
+**Note:** By default, the `fireDecoratorEvent` (and `fireEvent`) method returns a boolean value that helps you understand whether the event was canceled (i.e., if the `preventDefault` method was called).

 ## Event Detail

 The `@event` decorator is generic and accepts a TypeScript type that describes its detail.
-This type is crucial for preventing incorrect detail data when the event is fired using `fireEvent` (which is also generic) and for ensuring type safety when listening for the event, so you know what kind of detail data to expect.
+This type is crucial for preventing incorrect detail data when the event is fired using `fireDecoratorEvent` and `fireEvent` methods (both generic) and for ensuring type safety when listening for the event, so you know what kind of detail data to expect.

 **Note:** It's required to export all types that describe specific event details for all public events.